 Understanding Docker: Introduction

-In this post, we will introduce the basic concepts of Docker.
+In this post, I will introduce the basic concepts of Docker.
 You’ll learn what docker is, why and when to use it.

 What is Docker